boostorg/hana/README.md

 [MPL11][], which is how Hana started out, and [this talk][MPL11-C++Now] about the MPL11 at [C++Now 2014][C++Now].

+I also wrote my bachelor's thesis on Hana.
+It is available [here][Hana.thesis], but unfortunately it is in french only.
+As part of this thesis, I presented a formalization of metaprogramming using category theory, which can be found [here][Hana.thesis.presentation].

 ## License
 Please see [LICENSE.md](LICENSE.md).